-We aim to always include children with SEN on all educational visits, including residential visits.
+We aim to always include children with SEND on all educational visits, including residential visits.

-If a child with more complex needs requires more specialist support, we may seek to involve external agencies from a range of services available to us, including the Inclusive Education Service, Educational Psychologists or Speech and Language Therapists.
+If a child with more complex needs requires more specialist support, we may seek to involve external agencies from a range of services available to us, including, Educational Psychologists or Speech and Language Therapists.
 We would always discuss this with you and seek your written consent before involving such agencies.

-Should a child be still making limited progress, and the gap between him/her and their peers is continuing to widen, we would discuss with you the possibility of submitting an Education Health and Care Assessment Request.
-We would involve you fully in this process and you could also be supported in this process by the Special Educational Needs Information and Advice Support Services, or by the Independent Supporters team.
+Should a child still be making limited progress, and the gap between him/her and their peers is continuing to widen, we would discuss with you the possibility of submitting an Education Health and Care Assessment Request.
+We would involve you fully in this process and you could also be supported in this process by the Special Educational Needs Information and Advice Support Services.

-8. What sort of adaptations are made to the curriculum and the learning environment of children and young people with SEN?
+8. What sort of adaptations are made to the curriculum and the learning environment of children and young people with SEND?